opentensor/bittensor/contrib/STYLE.md

     Close the door
     Take out the trash

-Each of the seven rules you’re reading about right now is written in the imperative (“Wrap the body at 72 characters”, etc.).
+Each of the six rules you’re reading about right now is written in the imperative (“Wrap the body at 72 characters”, etc.).

 The imperative can sound a little rude; that’s why we don’t often use it.
 But it’s perfect for Git commit subject lines.
 One reason for this is that Git itself uses the imperative whenever it creates a commit on your behalf.